 But first – what are High School Specials?

 Our High School Specials were created for you.
 Designed for teenagers between the ages of 15 and 18, they feature a full schedule of practical volunteer work, social activities, and weekend trips.
-Our staff are there every step of the way (24/7, in fact) to ease nerves, make you feel at home, guide your work, and make sure you have the adventure of a lifetime.
+Our staff is there every step of the way (24/7, in fact) to ease nerves, make you feel at home, guide your work, and make sure you have the adventure of a lifetime.

 Help children learn through play at a Jamaican summer camp

 If you love spending time with younger kids, and want to help them learn through play, then our Care & Community High School Special in Jamaica is for you.
 Use art, drama, dance, and sports to encourage kids to have fun, and be creative and active while they learn.
-Summer camp lessons take place inside and outside of the classroom, so bring along your favourite game, craft, and activity ideas!
+Summer camp lessons take place inside and outside of the classroom, so bring along your favorite game, craft, and activity ideas!
 Our staff are there every step of the way to guide you at the camp.

 Get covered in mud and help plant mangroves in Thailand